SalaamahP/SalaamahP/README.md

 **T:** As I began communicating with potential employees, I required the skills to be able to adapt and apply appropriate communication whether over video calls, email or on phone calls to suit the formal communication standards adhered to industry.
 This is included using the appropriate tone in both calls and emails.
 With additional refinement of conduct over emails, ensuring that my communication was structured and concise.
 I ultimately needed the knowledge and skills to understand how to adapt my communication to suit formal business settings and apply best practices in digital communication.

 **A:** I therefore completed the Business communication work readiness module to ensure that I understood what communication was expected in the when engaging with potential employees and which behaviours to avoid.
 Once I began communicating with employees and invited for digital interviews, I referenced the notes when reviewing the communication and in preparation for interviews.
-I applied the knowledge practivcally when writing structured business emails with clear subject lines, polite greetings, concise bodies, and professional closings.
+I applied the knowledge practically when writing structured business emails with clear subject lines, polite greetings, concise bodies, and professional closings.
 I also learned to match tone to audience and purpose.

 **R:** The continuous application of good practices as set out in the module allowed proper business communication to become second nature.
 I could instinctively modulate and adjust tone and communication depending on the setting.
-My communications, meeting and presentations in the workplace was easy and effective as I was well-equipped to maintain professionalism acrrose various communication chanels.
+My communications, meeting and presentations in the workplace was easy and effective as I was well-equipped to maintain professionalism across various communication channels.